OwenMelbz/change-log-now/README.md

 ## Features

-- You can now configure your triggers yoursself!
+- You can now configure your triggers yourself!
 (570e69e9e)

 ## Bugs